Graham vs Guerrero Thompson: A TEA Success Story

 Guerrero Thompson: What Buyers Should Know

-Guerrero Thompson enrolls 548 students in EE through 5th within Austin ISD.
-The campus posted a B rating (87/100) in 2025 with 4 of 7 earned in the distinctions column.
+Guerrero Thompson enrolls 520 students in EE through 5th within Austin ISD.
+The campus posted a B rating in 2025.
 At a $250,000 median, the zone offers a more accessible price point compared to Graham.
 The feeder pathway goes through Webb MS and Austin HS.

 The Neighborhoods